labrams10/phrg-adding-responsive-features/README.md

 As always, make sure to add, commit and push any work you've done on a personal repository!

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-adding-responsive-features/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-adding-responsive-features/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Responsive Features Code-Along</p>